wingy3181/dotfiles/OVERVIEW.md

 - [htop](https://hisham.hm/htop) - an interactive process viewer for Unix/macOS
 - [iTerm2](https://www.iterm2.com/) - Mac OS Terminal Replacement
 - [ShellCheck](https://www.shellcheck.net/) - Shell script linter
+- [socat](http://macappstore.org/socat/) - Multipurpose relay (See http://www.dest-unreach.org/socat/ for more information.
+Is used for docker so docker plugins can connect to docker daemon)
 - [sshrc](https://github.com/Russell91/sshrc) - Bring your .bashrc, .vimrc, etc. with you when you ssh
 - [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) - A code searching tool similar to [ack](http://beyondgrep.com/), with a focus on speed.
   - See [documentation](https://github.com/ggreer/the_silver_searcher/blob/master/doc/ag.1.md) for more details